RandyGaul/cute_framework/doc/protocol.md

 2. SECRET SECTION
 3. REST SECTION

 Once a client receives a connect token from the web service, the REST SECTION and the PUBLIC SECTION are read by the client.
-These sections contains a server IP list of dedicated game servers to attempt to connect to, along with some other data.
+These sections contain a server IP list of dedicated game servers to attempt to connect to, along with some other data.
 Once read, the client deletes the REST SECTION.
 The remaining data in the connect token consists of 1024 bytes.
 The final 1024 bytes are called the *connect token packet*.

 The entire *connect token packet* is not modifiable or forge-able, and the SECRET SECTION is not readable by anyone except the web service and dedicated game servers.
 The entire *connect token packet* is protected by a cryptographically secure AEAD ([Authenticated Encryption with Associated Data](https://en.wikipedia.org/wiki/Authenticated_encryption#Authenticated_encryption_with_associated_data)) primitive.
 The key used for the AEAD primitive is a shared secret known by all dedicated game servers, and the web service.
 It is recommended to implement a mechanism to rotate this key periodically, though the mechanism to do so is out of scope for this document.

 ##### Note:
 > The AEAD primitive is a function that encrypts a chunk of data, and computes an HMAC ([keyed-hash message authentication code](https://en.wikipedia.org/wiki/HMAC)).
 The HMAC is a 16 byte value used to authenticate the message, and prevent tampering/modification of the message (i.e. maintain integrity of the message).
 The encryption ensures only those who know the key can read the message.
 The Associated Data (the AD in AEAD) is a chunk of data that is not encrypted, but "mixed-in" to the computation of the HMAC.

 The PUBLIC SECTION of the *connect token packet* is used as Associated Data for the AEAD, where the SECRET SECTION is encrypted by the AEAD.
 Once the AEAD is used, the output HMAC is appended to the final 16 bytes of the token, thus completing the full 1024 bytes *connect token packet*.
-This means the PUBLIC SECTION is not modifyable or forgeable by anyone except the web service or the dedicated backend servers, since they share the secret key used for the AEAD to encrypt the SECRET SECTION, using the PUBLIC SECTION as the Associated Data.
+This means the PUBLIC SECTION is not modifiable or forgeable by anyone except the web service or the dedicated backend servers, since they share the secret key used for the AEAD to encrypt the SECRET SECTION, using the PUBLIC SECTION as the Associated Data.

 ### The Connect Token Format
 ```